 In 1978, Ron worked undercover and infiltrated the Ku Klux Klan chapter in Colorado Springs.
-He shares this incredible true story in his book, Black Klansman: A Memoir.
-By recruiting his partner Chuck to play the “white” Ron Stallworth, he helped sabotage cross burnings, expose white supremacists in the military, and combat domestic terrorism.
-Even more incredibly, Stallworth also befriended (and fooled) Grand Wizard David Duke.
-Later on, Stallworth led an undercover investigation into the anti-Klan protesters of the Progressive Labor Party.
+By recruiting his partner Chuck to play the “white” Ron Stallworth in person, while speaking as himself to Klan members over the phone, Ron helped sabotage cross burnings, expose white supremacists in the military, and combat domestic terrorism.
+Even more incredibly, Ron also befriended (and fooled) Grand Wizard David Duke.
+Later on, Ron led an undercover investigation into the anti-Klan protesters of the Progressive Labor Party.

-Raised in El Paso, Texas, Stallworth received his B.A. in Crimnal Justice Administration from Columbia College in 2007.
+Raised in El Paso, Texas, Ron received his B.A. in Criminal Justice Administration from Columbia College in 2007.
 He is the recipient of numerous awards, including the 1998 Outstanding National Leadership Lifetime Achievement Award from the National Gang Crime Research Center.
 His media appearances include interviews with MSNBC, CNN, NPR, BBC, Vice magazine, Daily Mail and more.
-In addition to The Black Klansman, Ron Stallworth is also the author of Bringing the Noise: Gangster-Reality Rap in the Dynamics of Black Social Revolution and Gangsta Code: The Sociological Implications of Gangster Rap Music and Hip Hop Culture.Download Bio
+In addition to Black Klansman, Ron is also the author of Bringing the Noise: Gangster-Reality Rap and the Dynamics of Black Social Revolution and Gangsta Code: The Sociological Implications of Gangster Rap Music and Hip Hop Culture.Download Bio

 Black KlansmanA Memoir